SpinalHDL/VexRiscv/README.md

 Accuracy, roundings (RNE, RTZ, RDN, RUP, RMM) and compliance:

 - Fully implemented excepted in the cases specified bellow
-- In FMA, the result of the multiplication is truncated before the addition (keep mantissa width bits)
+- In FMA, the result of the multiplication is rounded before the addition (keep mantissa width + 2 bits)
 - A very special corner case of underflow flag do not follow IEEE 754 (rounding from subnormal to normal number)
 - Very specific, but SGNJ instruction will not mutate the value from/to F32/F64 (no NaN-boxing mutation)